 Certain calculated ratios, such as the total/HDL cholesterol may also be reported as part of a simple lipid panel.

 Cardiovascular risk panels refer to different combinations of cardiac markers that are intended to evaluate risk of cardiovascular disease.
-There are numerous commercially available risk panels that include different combinations of lipids, non-cardiac biomarkers (e.g. troponin, BNP), measures of inflammation, radiologic measures and/or genetic markers.
+There are numerous commercially available risk panels that include different combinations of lipids, non-cardiac biomarkers (e.g. troponin, BNP), measures of inflammation, metabolic parameters, genetic markers, and/or radiologic measures.
 Risk panels report the results of multiple individual tests, as distinguished from quantitative risk scores that combine the results of multiple markers into one score.

 Many additional biomarkers, genetic factors and radiologic measures, have been associated with increased risk of CV disease.
 Over 100 emerging risk factors have been proposed as useful for refining estimates of cardiovascular risk.
 (2-4) Some general categories of these potential risk factors are as follows:

 CV risk panels may contain measures from one or all of the above categories.
 Some cardiovascular risk panels are relatively limited, including a few markers in addition to standard lipids.
 Others include a wide variety of potential risk factors from a number of different categories, often including both genetic and non-genetic risk factors.
 Other panels are composed entirely of genetic markers.

 Some examples of commercially available CV risk panels follow:

 Multiple assay methods for cardiac risk marker components, such as lipid panels and other biochemical assays, have clearance for marketing through the FDA 510(k) process.
 Other components of testing panels are laboratory-developed tests.
 Laboratory-developed tests performed by laboratories licensed for high-complexity testing under the Clinical Laboratory Improvement Amendments (CLIA) act do not require clearance from FDA for marketing.